swampcoin/bwrgocoin/contrib/spendfrom/README.md

 - The `--dry_run` option will just create and sign the transaction and print the transaction data (as hexadecimal), instead of broadcasting it.

-- If the transaction is created and broadcast snwoessfully, a transaction id is printed.
+- If the transaction is created and broadcast successfully, a transaction id is printed.

 - If this was a tool for end-users and not programmers, it would have much friendlier